burkemw3/syncthingfuse/status.md

 ----

 - FUSE
-  - update Model from more than one peer
   - cache file contents (will need to switch to persistent local model)
   - should probably prevent spotlight indexing (metadata_never_index)
   - support Syncthing Folders